 When will my application be reviewed?

-Artist Trust will use an intersectional approach to application review, allowing applicants to self-select into demographic and other categories.
-The review team will prioritize BIPOC artists who identify with other marginalized communities such as LGBTQ artists, immunocompromised artists, artists living with or having a disability, artists with immigrant status, and artists who are residents of regions/communities experiencing the greatest impacts from COVID-19.
+Artist Trust used an intersectional approach to application review, allowing applicants to self-select into demographic and other categories.
+The review team prioritized BIPOC artists who identify with other marginalized communities such as LGBTQ artists, immunocompromised artists, artists living with or having a disability, artists with immigrant status, and artists who are residents of regions/communities experiencing the greatest impacts from COVID-19.

-If I’m selected for relief funding, when will I receive the money?
+If I’ve been selected for relief funding, when will I receive the money?